 The Safe Explosives Act requires a NICS background check as part of the licensing process for any person who transports, ships, causes to be transported, or receives explosives materials in either intrastate or interstate commerce.
-There are three categories of explosives licenses: one for responsible persons, one for employee possessors and the other for a limited permit.
+There are three categories of explosives licenses: responsible persons, employee possessors, and limited permit.

-All ATF explosives permit applicants are required to undergo a NICS background check.
+All ATF-explosives permit applicants are required to undergo a NICS background check.
 The Responsible Persons background checks are processed by the NICS Section after the results of fingerprint identification processing have been completed and forwarded by the CJIS Division's Biometric Services Section.
 All explosives background check results are forwarded to the ATF.
 The ATF makes the determination as to a subject's eligibility to receive an explosives permit.
 The Employee Possessor background checks are submitted by the ATF directly via the NICS E-Check for processing by the NICS Section.

-Since the first explosives background check in 2003 and through December 31, 2009, the NICS Section has processed a total of 405,340 explosives background checks.
-Of these, the NICS Section processed 84,254 explosives background checks in 2009.
-Of the explosives background checks processed by the NICS Section in 2009, a total of 1,221 were denied.
+Since the first explosives background check in 2003 and through December 31, 2010, the NICS Section has processed a total of 479,734 explosives background checks.
+Of these, the NICS Section processed 74,384 explosives background checks in 2010.
+Of the explosives background checks processed by the NICS Section in 2010, a total of 1,588 were denied.